 Flowers The Bach Flower remedy system of healing was developed by the British physician, Dr Edward Bach, in the 1930s.
 The remedies are based on the belief that flowers have healing properties.
 Flower essences are prepared by the infusion methods and are used for the purpose of removing negative emotions that can affect health and lead to disease.
 Bach Flower remedies are prepared from the non-poisonous flowers of certain trees, plants and shrubs.
 They are non-toxic, non-addictive, and can be taken by people and pets of all ages.
 If these remedies do in fact have healing qualities, perhaps the fresh non-toxic flowers would have a similar effect.
 Examples of the healing qualities of edible flower remedies are honeysuckles (pictured) for homesickness, nostalgia, and sadness as well as impatiens flowers for irritability, impatience, nervous tension, and muscular pain.

-PARTIAL LIST OF EDIBLE FLOWERS USED IN FLOWER REMEDIES
+PARTIAL LIST OF FLOWERS USED IN FLOWER REMEDIES

 Flowers Aloe Vera Flower, Basil, Blackberry, Bleeding Heart, Borage, Calendula, California Wild Rose, Chamomile, Chrysanthemum, Corn, Dandelion, Dill Flower, Echinacea, Evening Primrose, Garlic, Hibiscus, Iris, Lavender, Milkweed, Mullein, Nasturtium (pictured), Peppermint, Pomegranate, Red Clover, Rosemary, Sage, Sunflower, Violet, Yarrow, Yerba Santa.